 Ready?
 You're a big kid.
 You can handle it.

-These folks are draining your emotional resources and taking up too much of your precious time, energy and life force.
-Putting up with being mistreated--for popularity, image, status, whatever the reason —will continue to deplete you.
+These folks are draining your emotional resources and taking up too much of your precious time, energy, and life-force.
+Putting up with being mistreated—for popularity, image, status, whatever—will continue to deplete you.
 You deserve better.
 Get in touch with your future self and ask her what she wants in her relationships.
 She probably wants to be valued and treated well.
 Maybe she wants to laugh.
 Do her a favor and cut ties with anyone taking advantage of your beautiful self and save your best for the people who deserve it.

 Sure, they make you crazy, but now that you're an adult, cut them some slack.
-They're human, and they're probably not trying to make you miserable.
+They're human, and they're (probably) not trying to make you miserable.
 Try to reconnect with them as adults and find things you have in common.
 It's probably more than you think!
-Call them every once in a while, too; they'll appreciate it.
+Call/FaceTime/email them every once in a while, too; they'll appreciate it.

 ClassPass is a monthly membership that connects you to more than 8,000 of the best fitness studios worldwide.
 Have you been thinking about trying it?
 Start now on the Base Plan and get five classes for your first month for only $19.